ECNU-DEIT-ACADEMIC-2019/Team2/KIEBIE-for-final-project/KIEBIE analysis of qushuojingying English.md

 ### 3 About optional model
 #### &#8195;&#8195;optional model (自选模式) is based on the theory of constructivism, which emphasize collaboration with real people or machine to build and construct new knowledge.
 <div align="center"><img src="https://github.com/ECNU-DEIT-ACADEMIC-2019/Team2/blob/master/KIEBIE-for-final-project/images/optional-model.png " height="600" width="700" > </div>

+#### Environment
+&#8195;&#8195; People can complete their learning and practice wherever they are. they only need to use their smart phone and connect with WIFI to download our application.
+We consider that environment include the factors of interact object and interaction.
+Because both the interact object and interaction appeared in our typical application and support user to interact.